Nigerian five-hundred-naira note

 The five hundred naira Nigerian note is a denomination of Nigerian currency.
 It was introduced in April 2001, and it was the highest currency in Nigeria when it was introduced until the 1000 naira was introduced.

 The obverse of the note features a portrait of Nnamdi Azikiwe.
 The reverse features an off-shore oil rig and the Coat of arms of Nigeria.

-The 2001 issue was withdrawn on the 10th February 2023 and replaced by a new green version.
+The original 2001 series of the ₦500 note was scheduled to cease being legal tender on 10 February 2023 as part of the Central Bank of Nigeria's currency redesign programme and was replaced by a redesigned predominantly green version introduced in December 2022.
+Following a Supreme Court ruling, both the old and redesigned ₦500 notes continued to circulate as legal tender.

-Security features include a Holographic security thread, tilt feature, colour changing ink, watermark and raised ink.
+Security features of the ₦500 banknote include a portrait watermark, a windowed security thread, colour-changing ink, latent images visible when the note is tilted, and raised intaglio printing.